 As a sociology graduate student at the London School of Economics and Political Science, Megan returned to San Quentin to conduct an ethnographic study of women visiting their partners for her dissertation research.
 Her book based on this work, Doing Time Together: Love and Family in the Shadow of the Prison (University of Chicago Press, 2008), analyzes the “secondary prisonization” of women in relationships with incarcerated men.

 From 2002-2011, Megan conducted research funded by the National Institutes of Health with colleagues at the Center for AIDS Prevention Studies at the University of California, San Francisco (UCSF), first as a research specialist (2002-2007) and then as an Assistant Professor (2007-2011).
 In collaboration with Olga Grinstead Reznick and others, she designed, implemented, and evaluated the first HIV-prevention program specifically for women with incarcerated male partners.
-Megan continues to have an affiliated faculty appointment with UCSF's Department of Medicine, and is an active member of the University of California Criminal Justice & Health consortium.
+Megan continues to have an affiliated faculty appointment with UCSF's Department of Medicine, and participates in the University of California Criminal Justice & Health consortium.